FS-Driverless/Formula-Student-Driverless-Simulator/docs/getting-started.md

 Unzip it to anywhere on your computer and launch FSDS.exe.
 A window with a car should popup!
 Try driving the car around using the arrowkeys.
+If you get a black screen with some buttons, make sure the folder with the binary is in your user folder (Windows: `C:\Users\username\Formula-Student-Driverless-Simulator`, Linux: `~/Formula-Student-Driverless-Simulator`)

 ### From source using the Unreal Engine Editor